This is the AWS CDK v2 Developer Guide. The older CDK v1 entered

 Composition

-purpose, with as many layers as you need.
+convenient for your purpose, with as many levels as you need.

-table with backup, global replication, automatic scaling, and monitoring.
-The team can share
+replication, automatic scaling, and monitoring.
+The team can share the construct internally with other teams, or

 Initialization